 The Perils Of Sole Proprietorships!
-The pros:

 When it comes to various business structures, a sole proprietorship is the least difficult structure, since it doesn't mandate the proprietor to go about setting up another legitimate entity (although you ought to create an imaginary name).

 In the case of sole proprietorship companies, the proprietor is responsible for the profits and losses — which need to be accounted for through personal tax returns, using Schedule C. Pretty straightforward, eh?

 For expansion, or to purchase new equipment/machinery for business development, in all likelihood, you'll need to open a new line of credit/raise more funding.
 Which is rather tough as a solitary proprietor!